Caramel Apple Pie Toffee Bars

 - If you don’t want to make a full batch of these apple pie bars, cut this recipe in half and bake in an 8 x 8-inch pan and bake the crust for only 18 minutes instead of 20.

 - Line your pan with non-stick aluminum foil or parchment paper so you can pull the cooled bars out of the pan and onto a cutting board for easy slicing.

-- If you want to drizzle yours with caramel, there are 3 options.
-Danielle has a stovetop recipe on her blog, I have a microwave caramel sauce on this blog, or you can purchase a premium jar of caramel sauce (look for butter and cream as ingredients on the label).
+- If you want to drizzle yours with caramel, there are a couple of options.
+I have a microwave caramel sauce on this blog or you can purchase a premium jar of caramel sauce (look for butter and cream as ingredients on the label).

 - Use a pastry blender to make the streusel topping or if you don’t mind getting your fingers messy, I find my hands do the job quite efficiently!
 You can pinch together some of the crumbs to make bigger pieces.